 Yes.
-Attach to the petition a complete copy of the notice you received from the IRS (notice of deficiency, notice of determination, notice of certification), including the explanation of adjustments or IRS Appeals Officer's report that you may have received with the notice.
-You should remove your Social Security number from the notice of deficiency or notice of determination because documents submitted to the Tax Court are public record.
+Attach to the petition a complete copy of the notice of deficiency or the notice of determination, including the explanation of adjustments or IRS Appeals Officer's report that you may have received with the notice of deficiency or the notice of determination.
+You should remove your Social Security number from the notice of deficiency or notice of determination.
+See Notice Regarding Privacy and Public Access to Case Files below.
 Do not attach any other documents such as tax returns, copies of receipts, or other types of evidence to the petition.